 The name may be different, but the game remains the same.
 Formerly Pac Bell Park and SBC Park, AT&T Park is the first ...
 More

 The name may be different, but the game remains the same.
 Formerly Pac Bell Park and SBC Park, AT&T Park is the first privately financed ballpark in Major League Baseball since Dodger Stadium in 1962.
-The San Francisco Giants' new home features an inspiring nine-foot statue of America's greatest living ballplayer, Willie Mays, at the public entrance.
-An 80-foot Coca-Cola bottle with playground slides and a miniature AT&T Park, located behind left field, has become a magnet for kids of all of ages.
+The San Francisco Giants' home features an inspiring nine-foot (2.74-meter) statue of America's greatest living ballplayer, Willie Mays, at the north-west corner of the stadium.
+An 80-foot (24.3-meter) Coca-Cola bottle with playground slides and a miniature AT&T Park, located behind left field, has become a magnet for kids of all of ages.
 Its uber-convenient location near public transportation is rivaled by no other sports complex around.

 What a great Baseball park!!!
 One of the best, if not THE best baseball parks in the country.
 Very San Francisco in style, right down to the concessions and even the seating signs.
 For those with childern, it is very kid friendly.
 There is a mini-ATT-park where park employees pitch to little ones who can even view themselves on a mini-jumbotron (ignore the oxymoron).
 Also a slide inside the big "Coke bottle".